chevyboys/chironbot/README.md

   * `sheduledJobs`: A collection of enabled jobs scheduled, keyed by a string in the following pattern "[Job Module Name]Scheduled[Job Id]".
 Job Ids are determined at run time and are not static
   * `register(IModuleManagerRegisterable)` (function): Registers all modules.
 It needs an Array of Modules, A module, or a relative directory in a string.
 If the argument is left empty, it defaults to the client module path
   * `unregister(IModuleManagerRegisterable)` (function): unregisters a given module, or unregisters all modules if no arguments are provided.
 Returns the results of any ModuleOnUnloadComponent components in a collection keyed by the module name.
-  * `reload(IModuleManagerRegisterable)` (function): unregisters, then re-registers each module, taking the ouput of each ModuleOnUnloadComponent component, and passing it into the coresponding ModuleOnLoadComponent Component
+  * `reload(IModuleManagerRegisterable)` (function): unregisters, then re-registers each module, taking the ouput of each ModuleOnUnloadComponent component, and passing it into the coresponding ModuleOnLoadComponent Component.
+NOTE: Because import() caching is stupid, only your module files themselves will be updated, everything else will use a cached version created at start up.
+There's not a good way around this, so just be mindful of it as you update

 ### ChironClient Methods